dielupovissa/ango12/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Ango12 Calculator

-> Description the project.
+> This project creates a script to calculate the most probable outcome from tuelve football games.
+A kind of bet from Elephantbet Arena

 ## Built With

-- Major languages
-- Frameworks
+- Python
-- Technologies used
+- vscode, git

 ## Live Demo (if available)